marcos1561/Mavi.jl/README.md

 - `update_szabo!`: Szabo particles, which follow the equations of motion introduced in the paper ["Phase transition in the collective migration of tissue cells: experiment and model"](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.74.061908) by Szabó, B., et al. (Physical Review E, 2006).

 ## How do wall collisions work?
-The method `walls!(system, space_cfg)` (inside module `Mavi.Integration`) is responsible to resolve wall collisions.
-It dispatches on `space_cfg`, therefore, for instance, to implement rigid walls in a retangular geometry (this method is already implemented on `Mavi.jl`), one should create the method
+The method `walls!(system, space_cfg)` (inside module `Mavi.Integration`) is responsible for resolving wall collisions.
+It dispatches on `space_cfg`, therefore, for instance, to implement rigid walls in a rectangular geometry (this method is already implemented on `Mavi.jl`), one should create the method

 ```julia
 function walls!(system, space_cfg::SpaceCfg{RigidWalls, RectangleCfg})